The Challenge

 MVP Staff Interface

 Our team worked with the client and key audiences to research, design, and test user interface designs for customer service staff.
-We worked within the existing infrastructure and processes of the Department of Cyber Security and Digital Solutions to configure development environments and deployment pipelines and to build a new front-end application within their existing design library.
+We worked within the existing infrastructure and processes of the managing department to configure development environments and deployment pipelines and to build a new front-end application within their existing design library.
 This foundational work enabled the development of a new web-based tool for customer service representatives to find the earliest available appointment across multiple locations and search parameters.

 We designed and developed functionality that enables users to efficiently search for road test availability and apply several parameters specific to individual user preferences (date, test class, and location, etc.).